Corey Hertzog

-Corey Hertzog (born August 1, 1990) is an American professional soccer player who plays as a forward for Union Omaha in USL League One.
+Corey Hertzog (born August 1, 1990) is an American professional soccer player who plays as a forward.

 Career

 College and amateur

 Hertzog attended Antietam Middle Senior H.S. scoring 107 career goals before enrolling at the Pennsylvania State University in 2008.
 He started 5 games and played in 17 his first year.
 In 2009, during his second year he played in all 22 games for the Nittany Lions, starting 17 and notching a team-high 11 goals.
 His performance in his third year led him to receive national attention by Major League Soccer.
 In 2010, he was the NCAA leader in goals (20), points (46), and points per game (2.09).

 Hertzog played with Reading United in the USL Premier Development League during his 2010 collegiate off-season.

 Professional

 On December 22, 2010, Hertzog announced his intention to forgo his senior year at Penn State and become eligible for the 2011 MLS SuperDraft.
 He also announced that he signed a Generation Adidas contract.
 Generation Adidas is a joint venture between Major League Soccer and U.S. Soccer aimed at raising the level of young soccer talent in the United States.
-According to Soccer By Ives, Philadelphia Union tried to sign Hertzog to a Homegrown Player contract but were unsuccessful.
+According to Soccer By Ives, Philadelphia Union tried to sign Hertzog to a Homegrown Player contract but was unsuccessful.
 Instead Hertzog decided to enter the draft.
 He was drafted 13th overall in the 2011 MLS SuperDraft by New York Red Bulls.
 He made his professional debut on March 26, 2011, in a 0–0 draw with Columbus Crew On June 28, 2011, in his first start for New York, Hertzog scored his first goal for the club in a 2–1 victory over FC New York in the US Open Cup.

 Hertzog was loaned to third division side Wilmington Hammerheads in May 2012.
 On June 2, 2012, he scored two goals to lead his new club to a 3–1 victory over Orlando City SC.
 He ended the season as one of USL Pro's top scorers and helped the club reach the league final.
 On November 19, 2012, the Red Bulls announced it declined options for an additional six players, having released four a week earlier, with Hertzog included in the mix.